-Homes evacuated in security alert
+County Antrim security alert now over

-Homes evacuated in Greenisland security alert
+Greenisland security alert now over

 - 3 May 2018